MarvinLvn/paraphone/README.md

 # then, we'll need to setup the dictionaries (paraphone automatically knows
 # from the workspace's config that it's for french
 paraphone workspaces/myworkspace dict-setup
-# then, it's tokenization time: text files are cleaned, parsed, and unique words are collected
+# then, it's tokenization time: text files are cleaned, parsed, and unique words that found a match in the dictionaries
-# and stored in a csv file
+# are collected and stored in a csv file
 paraphone workspaces/myworkspace tokenize
+# Tokens are then phonemized to IPA, using the dictionaries (and phonemizer as a fallback),
+# as well as the folding rules
+paraphone workspaces/myworkspace phonemize
+# We can now also syllabify (find the syllabic form) of each word, using the onsets
+# from either Lexique or Celex's syllabic forms (depending on Fr or En)
+paraphone workspaces/myworkspace syllabify
+# the syllabic forms are used by wuggy in its lexicon to generate
+# real word/ fake word pairs (10 of them for each real word in this case)
+paraphone workspaces/myworkspace wuggy --num_candidates 10
+# most of these pairs are trash.
+We'll need to filter them in some consecutive steps:
+# first, init the filtering "subpipeline"
+paraphone workspaces/myworkspace filter init
+# REST IS TODO
 ```